fulldecent/google-sheets-etl/GOOGLE-SETUP.md

 Google Service Account Setup
 =================

 You will create a Google Service Account which you, your employees, or others will share files with.
-Google Sheets ETL will login to Google as the service account to access those files.
+Google Sheets ETL will log in to Google as the service account to access those files.

 ## Create a Google account

 Use your Gmail account or corporate account.

-## Create Cloud Platform project
+## Create a Cloud Platform project

 Start at https://console.cloud.google.com/